raytut/wearanize/README.md

 ### EDA:

 Electrodermal Activity (EDA) was processed from Empatica E4 following recommendation from Boucessein et al 2011.
 Processing was carried out using  the [PyPhysio package](https://github.com/MPBA/pyphysio).
 Data was first resampled to 8Hz and linear interpolation, before having spikes removed via a derivative function.
-A Kalman filter was used to denoise the data, based on findings from [Tronston et al, 2015]([Model- based filtering for artifact and noise suppression with state estimation for electrodermal activity measurements in real time | IEEE Conference Publication | IEEE Xplore](https://ieeexplore.ieee.org/document/7318961)).
+A Kalman filter was used to denoise the data, based on findings from [Tronston et al, 2015](https://ieeexplore.ieee.org/document/7318961).
 A Bateman function was used to deconvolve the EDA signal, allowing the estimation of phasic and tonic components of the signal.

 The following features were estimated from the tonic responses: